 If an Alzheimer’s diagnosis is identified, Grace Home Care’s experts focused on dementia care in Topeka can help.
 Our specially trained dementia caregivers are on hand with expert, compassionate care to assist with managing the more challenging aspects of the disease, working with families to provide much-needed respite care.
 We help make sure that those with Alzheimer’s are safe and enjoying the highest possible quality of care at all times.

 Grace Home Care’s provides a wide array of services, including dementia care, in Topeka and the surrounding areas.
 Whether you need assistance with developing customized activities to enhance quality of life, or assistance with some of the more task-oriented facets of care, such as meal preparation, housework, laundry, and errand-running, allowing you to spend more quality time with your loved one, you can count on Grace Home Care.
-Call us any time at 785.286.CARE to learn more.
+Call us any time at 785-286-2273 to learn more about expert memory care Topeka, KS and the surrounding areas depend on.